andrewettensohn/Endevrian/README.md

 -Adventure logs where you can keep a running blog about campaign.

 -A campaign list to keep track of your campaigns.

-Identity Core: Yes
-Database Solution: MSSQL Server
-Rules for Image Size or Name Lengths: No
-External Blog Viewing: No